KhawerAbbas7/Crichub-docs/docs/source/Rating System.rst

    - * Dots
      * 0.06
      * 0.4

+.. note:: This is just a prototype, there's alot more involved in deciding K factors ingame.

 Each Run is a loss for bowler and win for batter, dot and wickets are win for bowler and loss for batter.